-"Degree of policy support" is based on the size of fiscal packages and volume of existing policy support measures that are still in place at the time of assessment.
+"Degree of policy support" is based on the extent of actual policy support provided since the start of the pandemic assessed by AMRO staff.

 "Recovery rate" is proxied by AMRO staff's projections of the output gap as of end-2021.